copperii/coding_sample/README.md

 Since this is a demo site, user can do more than would normally be allowed.

-The main purpose for this site is as a practice project for https://fullstackopen.com/ course.
+The main purpose for this site is as a practice project for the [fullstack](https://fullstackopen.com/) course.

 Not all parts are complete as of yet.